 where $\lambda_{k}$ is the eigenvalue associated with the eigenvector $\vec{v}_{k}$.
 The projection on to the $k^{\mathrm{th}}$ eigenmode is given by the inner product $\mu_{k}(t) = \langle \vec{x}(t), \vec{v}_{k} \rangle$.

 This expression now allows us to understand the three major synchronization phenomena previously discovered in the Kuramoto model from a comprehensive mathematical perspective, in terms of the geometry of the $\mu_k$ representing the contribution of the $k^{\mathrm{th}}$ eigenmode.
-Furthermore, when $\bm{A}$ follows the same connectivity rule for all nodes (i.e.~where connections can be fully specified by a single vector cyclically permuted across all nodes, resulting in a circulant matrix), the circulant diagonalization theorem (CDT) allows obtaining the eigenspectrum analytically, with eigenvectors following an ordering of Fourier modes from low to high spatial frequencies (Supplementary Materials, Sec.~I.B, Figs.~S6 and S9) \cite{davis1979}.
+Furthermore, when $\bm{A}$ follows the same connectivity rule for all nodes (i.e.~where connections can be fully specified by a single vector cyclically permuted across all nodes, resulting in a circulant matrix), the circulant diagonalization theorem (CDT) allows obtaining the eigenspectrum analytically, with eigenvectors following an ordering of Fourier modes from low to high spatial frequencies (Supplementary Materials, Sec.~I.B, Figs.~S10 and S13) \cite{davis1979}.
 Using Eq.~(\ref{eq:solution_analytical}), we can then analyze the system in terms of the eigenmode contributions $\mu_{k}$.

 We first studied the emergence of phase synchronized states in Kuramoto oscillators with attractive coupling ($\phi = 0$), where the adjacency matrix $\bm{A}$ is given by a complete graph on $N = 50$ nodes.
-Figure \ref{fig:synchronization} shows the precise correspondence between (a) the original Kuramoto and (b) the analytical expression during the transition from random initial conditions ($x_i(0) \sim \mathcal{U}[-\pi,\pi]$) to synchrony.
-This transition is measured by the Kuramoto order parameter $R(t) = N^{-1} |\sum_{j=1}^N \exp[\i\theta_j(t)]|$, which also exhibits a precise correspondence between the original KM and analytical expression (Fig.~\ref{fig:synchronization}c).
-Using the analytical expression, we can then analyze the system in terms of the contribution of individual eigenmodes, represented in color in Fig.~\ref{fig:synchronization}d ($\log{|\mu|}$).
+Figure \ref{fig:synchronization} shows the precise correspondence between (a) the original Kuramoto and (b) the analytical evaluation during the transition from random initial conditions ($\theta_{i}(0) = \mathrm{Arg}[x_i(0)] \sim \mathcal{U}[-\pi,\pi]$) to synchrony.
+This transition is measured by the Kuramoto order parameter $R(t) = N^{-1} |\sum_{j=1}^N \exp[\i\theta_j(t)]|$ (where the phases are obtained from the original KM or complex-valued model), which also exhibits a precise correspondence between the original KM and analytical evaluation (Fig.~\ref{fig:synchronization}c).
+Using this analytical approach, we can then analyze the system in terms of the contribution of individual eigenmodes, represented in color in Fig.~\ref{fig:synchronization}d ($\log{|\mu|}$).
 Prior to the transition to synchrony, the eigenmode contributions are almost uniform.
 After the transition, however, the contributions shift away from uniformity, and the first eigenmode becomes dominant (yellow line at $\mu_{1}$).